96mickey/simple-user-lvl/readme.md

 }
 ```

-Use this password to sign in to this system.
+Use this password to sign in to this system,
 send a `POST` request at

 http://localhost:3005/api/user/login